 At Dental Professionals LLC, we understand that some patients may have questions about their dental care.
 To help you feel more comfortable and informed when you visit our dentists in Derby, Kansas, we have provided answers to some of the most frequently asked questions that we receive.
 We invite you to read through the questions below.
-If you have any further questions about what you can expect during your visit with Dr. Ysidro, Dr. Bo Zhang or Dr. Barakeh, we welcome you to call our office today.
+If you have any further questions about what you can expect during your visit with Dr. Ysidro, Dr. Barakeh or associates, we welcome you to call our office today.
 We are always happy to help!

 HOW IS LIFE DIFFERENT WITH BRACES?